Argentine farmers hoard soybeans as inflation hedge

 BIG U.S. CROP SEEN

-The United States is forecast to produce 85.71 million tons of soybeans this year, the country's fourth biggest crop ever, according to the U.S. Department of Agriculture (USDA).
+The United States is forecast to produce 85.71 million tonnes of soybeans this year, the country's fourth biggest crop ever, according to the U.S. Department of Agriculture (USDA).

 That estimate might go down next month when the U.S. harvest starts in earnest and the full effects of dry Midwest August weather are factored in.
 The U.S. crop will certainly be a robust one that keeps downward pressure on world soy prices.